-- All involved stakeholder groups need to continue advocating for the integration of evidence-based LTFU care into National Cancer Control plans. - Treatment centres should provide survivorship care services to ensure personalized, proactive support covering all aspects of life of survivors and allow survivors to manage their own needs for care.

-Patient advocates, healthcare professionals, policy makers and regulatory bodies

-- University hospitals and professional societies should invest in specialist training and multidisciplinary care to ensure state-of-the art care for survivors. - All involved stakeholders should foster continuous international collaboration between healthcare, research, policy makers and survivors for ongoing improvements of LTFU care plans.
+- All involved stakeholder8 groups need to continue advocating for the integration of evidence-based LTFU care into National Cancer Control plans. - Treatment centres should provide survivorship care services to ensure personalized, proactive support covering all aspects of life of survivors and allow survivors to manage their own needs for care. - University hospitals and professional societies should invest in specialist training and multidisciplinary care to ensure state-of-the art care for survivors. - All involved stakeholders8 should foster continuous international collaboration between healthcare, research, policy makers and survivors for ongoing improvements of LTFU care plans.